Lyttelton, New Zealand: In popular culture

 Lyttelton was the location for most of the exterior scenes in Peter Jackson's 1996 horror movie The Frighteners.
-Paul Theroux described Lyttelton as having "pretty houses" but was frustrated by having to cycle over the Port Hills to get back to Christchurch as cycling through the Lyttelton tunnel is not permitted and told his wife "what an awful time I was having".
+Paul Theroux described Lyttelton as having "pretty houses" but was frustrated by having to cycle over the Port Hills to get back to Christchurch, as cycling through the Lyttelton tunnel is not permitted, and told his wife "what an awful time I was having".

+Melanie Dixon's young adult science fiction novel New Dawning is set in a future Lyttelton affected by climate change.
+It was released in April 2023 as the first part of a projected trilogy, The Edge of Light.